Health Benefits

 Digestive Wellness

-- Feeds beneficial intestinal bacteria
+- May nourish beneficial gut bacteria

 - May improve nutrient absorption